Rochester Cathedral Business GuildAims and Objectives

 Further information available from Lynne Bax at firstname.lastname@example.org or telephone 01634 810074.

-Other dates to diarise are the Annual Seminar on 29th Octoberber at The Commissioner's House, Historic Dockyard, Chatham and our grateful thanks go to The Chatham Historic Dockyard Trust for providing this venue.
+The Annual Seminar this year is on 29th Octoberber at The Commissioner's House, Historic Dockyard, Chatham and our grateful thanks go to The Chatham Historic Dockyard Trust for providing this venue on again.
 This is a morning only event.